perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 **Off-chain virtual machine (VM)**: Although contracts managing the optimistic rollup protocol run on Ethereum, the rollup protocol performs computation and state storage on another virtual machine separate from the [Ethereum Virtual Machine](/developers/docs/evm/).
 The off-chain VM is where applications live and state changes are executed; it serves as the upper layer or "layer 2" for an optimistic rollup.

 As optimistic rollups are designed to run programs either written or compiled for the EVM, the off-chain VM incorporates many EVM design specs.
-Additionally, fraud proofs computed on-chain allows the Ethereum network to enforce the validity of state changes computed in the off-chain VM.
+Additionally, fault proofs computed on-chain allows the Ethereum network to enforce the validity of state changes computed in the off-chain VM.

 Optimistic rollups are described as 'hybrid scaling solutions' because, while they exist as separate protocols, their security properties are derived from Ethereum.
 Among other things, Ethereum guarantees the correctness of a rollup’s off-chain computation and the availability of data behind the computation.
 This makes optimistic rollups more secure than pure off-chain scaling protocols (e.g., [sidechains](/developers/docs/scaling/sidechains/)) that do not rely on Ethereum for security.